 Sewing scissors: When you are cutting fabric you want very sharp scissors.
-You need a pair of scissors that is used for only cutting fabric because cutting paper or other things will dull the blades.
+You need a pair of scissors that are used for only cutting fabric because cutting paper or other things will dull the blades.

 Straight Stitch: A straight stitch is a simple, straight line.

 Spool of Thread: The thread that you use to create the top part of the stitch (coupled with the bobbin).
-You will need to thread it onto you machine (learn how here) and you will want to buy a variety of colors.
+You will need to thread it onto your machine (learn how here) and you will want to buy a variety of colors.
 You will typically want your thread to match the fabric you are sewing on as closely as possible.

 Top Stitch: To top stitch is to do a finishing stitch on top of an already sewn seam.
 For example, on a bag strap you might sew the strap together, turn it right side out and then do a top stitch to give it a nice finished look:

-Turn: Often in a pattern you will sew with right sides together and then be asked to turn your project.
+Turn: Often in a pattern, you will sew with right sides together and then be asked to turn your project.
 This simply means to pull the fabric through an opening so that the right sides of the fabric now face out.

-Webbing: A braided strip of fabric-like a belt-that you might use for straps on a bag or backpack.
+Webbing: A braided strip of fabric, like a belt, that you might use for straps on a bag or backpack.
 It can usually be purchased by the yard at the fabric store:

 Wrong side (of the fabric): This is the underside of the fabric.
-On some fabric it won’t matter, but on many fabrics there will be a clear difference between the right side and the wrong side:
+On some fabric, it won’t matter, but on many fabrics, there will be a clear difference between the right side and the wrong side:

 Zipper: You can buy zippers at the store in packages.
 They come in a variety of lengths and colors so know what you need before you go: